About the band

 Olivia K & The Parkers

-Founded in 2016 and completely reimagined in 2019, Olivia K & The Parkers has evolved into the collaborative brainchild of Olivia K, (singer-songwriter, fearless leader, designated Guardian of Soul) and Jesse Featherstone (arranger, music director, Bringer of Madness).
+Olivia K & The Parkers is the brainchild of Olivia K, singer-songwriter, multi-instrumentalist and fearless leader.
 After playing such venues as Baby’s All Right and City Winery early on and opening for Kermit Ruffins at Sony Hall, OK&P sold out Joe’s Pub in 2021, turning a dumbstruck crowd into their congregation.

 When not in the studio, Olivia K & The Parkers are still electrifying venues across NYC and beyond, from BRIC’s Celebrate Brooklyn and Brooklyn Museum, to headlining two nights at Summer Hoot Festival.
 Their all-Brooklyn fusion of soul, jazz, gospel, and art rock speaks to expansive minds and righteous spirits everywhere.

 The K in Olivia K, Khe-ra, means "Daughter of the Sun," which perfectly describes her joyous outlook on life and fiery disposition.
 Her performance art and musical sensibility combines the boundless energy of the Brooklyn West Indian Day Parade with the soulfulness of the Baptist church she grew up in.
 A proud lifelong Brooklynite (except four years uptown at Columbia University), her iconic voice and original writing can be heard on Netflix, BET, and MTV as well as in commercials, and most unusually, a fire escape in NYC.
 As the DIY Funk Queen of East New York, she has led her band Olivia K and the Parkers in a sold-out show at Joe's Pub, and joined the 2022 Joe's Pub Working Artist Group, and played BRIC's iconic Celebrate Brooklyn, and Brooklyn Museum.
 Her anthem "Native New Yorker" archived in the permanent archives of Brooklyn Academy of Music (BAM) and was heard on the Showtime series "Flatbush Misdemeanors".